cancervariants/fusion-representation/docs/source/terminology.rst

 Chimeric Transcript Fusions
 ###########################
-Chimeric transcript fusions are often driven by genomic rearrangements involving two gene loci, resulting in the concatenation of segments from each into a single transcript.
+Chimeric transcript fusions are often driven by DNA rearrangements involving two gene loci, resulting in the concatenation of segments from each into a single transcript.
 This class of fusions is exemplified by well-known clinically-relevant gene fusions such as BCR::ABL1.

 :opt:`A chimeric transcript is a transcript (RNA molecule) composed of` :ref:`transcript segments<transcript-segment-element>` :opt:`from two or more genes.`

-Other biologically-relevant chimeric transcript fusions may be driven by RNA processing mechanisms in lieu of genomic rearrangements.
+Other biologically-relevant chimeric transcript fusions may be driven by RNA processing mechanisms in lieu of DNA rearrangements.
 One such mechanism is read-through transcription (e.g. CTSD-IFITM10), also known as *tandem chimerism*, where consecutive genes on a chromosome strand are transcribed as a single molecule prior to splicing `[Akiva P, et al.]`_.
 Another mechanism is trans-splicing (e.g. trans-spliced JAZF1::JJAZ1 `[Li H, et al.]`_), where two distinct transcripts are spliced together during processing.

 .. _read-through-note: